-The test results in the second model show a determination coefficient (R2) = 0.71.
-This second model includes the variable perceived behavioral control as a control variable, and the result is a significant positive effect of the control variable.
-From the results of this analysis it can be interpreted that the fourth hypothesis (H4), along with fifth (H5), and sixth (H6) hypotheses is accepted because it is empirically supported with a value of p < 0.05.
+The test results from the second model show a determination coefficient (R2) = 0.71.
+This second model includes the variable perceived behavioral as a control variable, and the result shows a significant positive effect of the control variable.
+From the results of this analysis it can be interpreted that the fourth hypothesis (H4), along with fifth (H5), and sixth (H6) hypotheses are accepted because it is empirically supported with a value of p < 0.05.
 The determination coefficient of this model is 71%.
-This result also shows that the variability of the influence of the independent variable on the dependent variable in the model is 71% and the rest is influenced by other variables.
+This result also shows that the variability of the influence of the independent variable on the dependent variable in this model is 71% and the rest is influenced by other variables.

-The results of the analysis show the influence of SocCon/Social construct variables on attitude, subjective norms (Subject) and perceived behavioral control/Perceived behavioral control (Behavior).
-The results of the analysis show that the influence of SocCon/Social construct on attitude shows the value of the $\beta$ coefficient = 0.71, p = 0.01 and R2 = 0.50.
-The influence of SocCon/Social construct on Subject/subjective norms shows the value of the $\beta$ coefficient = 0.80, p = 0.01 and R2 = 0.63.
-The effect on Behavior/Perceived behavioral control shows the value of the $\beta$ coefficient = 0.69, p = 0.01 and R2 = 0.47.
-The results of the analysis concluded that the SocCon variable (socially constructed values) had a significant positive effect on attitude, subjective norms and Perceived behavioral control variables.
+The results of the analysis show the influence of SocCon/Social construct variables on attitude, subjective norms (subject) and perceived behavioral control/perceived behavioral control (behavior).
+The results of the analysis show that the influence of SocCon/Social construct on attitude shows the value of the $\beta$ coefficient = 0.71; p = 0.01, R2 = 0.50.
+The influence of SocCon/Social construct on subject/subjective norms shows the value of the $\beta$ coefficient = 0.80; p = 0.01, R2 = 0.63; and its effect on Behavior/Perceived behavioral control shows the value of the $\beta$ coefficient = 0.69; p = 0.01, R2 = 0.47.
+The results of the analysis concluded that the SocCon variable (socially constructed values) had a significant positive effect on attitude, subjective norms and on perceived behavioral control variables.